Pecker (film): Plot

 In a Baltimore neighborhood known for having the thickest local accent, unassuming 18-year-old Pecker works in a sandwich shop and takes photos of his loving but peculiar family and friends on the side.
 Pecker, named for his childhood habit of "pecking" at his food, becomes unexpectedly popular when savvy New York art dealer Rorey Wheeler "discovers" his work.
 Pecker's pictures, taken with a cheap Canon Canonet 28, are grainy, out-of-focus studies of unglamorous subjects, but they strike a chord with New York art collectors.

 Unfortunately, Pecker discovers that instant over-exposure has its downsides.
 Rorey's efforts to turn Pecker into an art sensation threaten to ruin the low-key lifestyle that inspired him.
 He abandons his trusty old rangefinder camera for a new, full-featured Nikon N50.
-Pecker finds that his best friend, Matt, can't shoplift anymore because Pecker's photographs have increased his visibility.
+Pecker finds that his best friend, Matt, cannot shoplift anymore because Pecker's photographs have increased his visibility.
 Shelley, Pecker's obsessive girlfriend who runs a laundromat, seems especially distressed when the press dub her a "stain goddess", mistaking her good-natured "pin-up" poses for pornographic come-ons.

 When an overzealous critic dubs Pecker's family "culturally challenged", they begin to feel the uncomfortable glare of stardom.
 His mother Joyce can no longer freely dispense fashion tips to the homeless clientele at her thrift shop; his grandmother, Memama, endures public ridicule when her experience with a talking statue of the Virgin Mary is exposed on the cover of a national art magazine, and his older sister Tina is fired from her job emceeing go-go dancing at a gay bar because Pecker's edgy photographs chronicle the sex practices of the club's patrons.
 Even Little Chrissy, his six-year-old sister, feels the pressure of celebrity when her eating disorder is exposed, bringing unwanted attention from nosy child welfare agencies, and she is mistakenly diagnosed with Attention-Deficit Hyperactivity Disorder and prescribed Ritalin.

 Having seen his new-found fame disrupt the lives of his family and friends, Pecker upsets the art world by refusing to participate in a scheduled show at the Whitney Museum of Art.
 Instead, he forces New York art collectors to come to Baltimore to see his latest photographs, which insultingly portray the same people who disparaged his family, with one photo showing Lynn Wentworth adjusting her breasts in a mirror.

 Asked what he plans to do next, Pecker replies that he would like to direct a film.

 Cast

+Production

+Like other films by Waters, Pecker was filmed and set in Baltimore.
+Specifically, the film was set in the Hampden neighborhood.